odai-dh/Weather-App/README.md

-# Weather-App
+# Weather App

-An weather app that's user-friendly who allows users to check the current weather by city name.
-It features a toggle button to switch between Celsius and Fahrenheit, displays weather conditions with icons, and provides details like temperature, humidity, and wind speed.
-Simple and responsive, it offers an easy way to get real-time weather updates!
+A simple, user-friendly weather app that provides real-time weather information for any city.
+Users can toggle between Celsius and Fahrenheit and view key weather details, including temperature, humidity, and wind speed, along with an icon representing current weather conditions.

+## Features

+- **City Search**: Enter a city name to get current weather information.
+- **Toggle Units**: Switch between Celsius (°C) and Fahrenheit (°F).
+- **Weather Icons**: Displays icons to represent weather conditions (sunny, rainy, cloudy, etc.).
+- **Weather Details**: Shows temperature, humidity, wind speed, and weather description.

+API

+This app uses the OpenWeatherMap API to fetch real-time weather data.
+You’ll need to sign up for an API key and replace your_api_key in api.js.